TLCFEM/suanPan-manual/docs/Library/Material/Material3D/vonMises/PolyJ2.md

 Clearly, $$a_0$$ is the initial yielding stress.

-To define for example the following hardening
+To define, for example, the following hardening

 $$
 \sigma_y(\bar\varepsilon_p)=100+4000\bar\varepsilon_p+80000\bar\varepsilon_p^3